 Some other common reasons for irregular food intake include:

-- Filling up on drinks – in particular, sweet drinks or milk
+- filling up on drinks – in particular, or milk

 Most children are able to balance food intake with activity if they are encouraged, but not forced to eat.
 You can help by providing a variety of healthy and nourishing foods from which your child can choose.
 Offer children the same foods as the family, with a variety of textures and flavours for balanced nutrition.